Cal-Learn Program Procedures

 After the pregnant or parenting teen is referred to the Cal-Learn program by the Cal-Learn CWES Worker or is discovered by PPMM staff, the Cal-Learn Case Manager must take the following steps:

-• That the teen parent is required to participate in the Cal-Learn program.
+• that they are required to participate in the Cal-Learn program, and

-• Conduct the Orientation meeting, providing the teen parent and caretaker relative payee with both a written and oral description of the Cal-Learn program.
+• Conduct the orientation meeting, providing the teen parent and the caretaker relative payee with both a written and oral description of the Cal-Learn program.

 • No later than five working days after the scheduled Orientation, if the teen parent and the caretaker relative payee fail to attend the scheduled orientation.

-Note: Teen parents who do not attend Orientation or otherwise do not cooperate, continue to receive their CalWORKs grant.
-These teen parents are subject to penalties if their report cards are not submitted in a timely manner as indicated on the CL 8 schedule.
+Note: Teen parents who do not attend orientation or otherwise do not cooperate continue to receive their CalWORKs grant.

 • Develop a case plan with the teen parent, which includes but is not limited to: